< Back to Anderson, IN Criminal Defense Attorneys page

 Defending Against Accusations of Domestic Violence

 If you have been accused of domestic violence, you need a criminal defense lawyer by your side as soon as possible.
-An experienced attorney from GDS Law Group will immediately investigate the situation and gather evidence on your behalf.
+One of our experienced Anderson attorneys from GDS Law Group will immediately investigate the situation and gather evidence on your behalf.
 We will analyze all of the facts and determine the strongest defense strategy, such as arguing:

 Fighting a Restraining Order